3underscoreN/3_n-s-slash-Music-Bot/README.md

 discord.errors.ClientException: ffmpeg was not found.
 ```
 Please ensure ffmpeg is **installed** and **added to your PATH**.
 Installation of ffmpeg differs from platform to platform, and you can find the installation guide [here](https://ffmpeg.org/download.html).

+## Issues
+If you encountered any undesirable behaviour, please open an issue on this repository.

+## Contribution
+If you would like to contribute to this project, please open a pull request.
+I will review it as soon as possible.

+## License
+This project is licensed under BSD 2-Clause.
+See the [LICENSE](LICENSE) file for details.